 Secondary dysmenorrhea is caused by a health issue such as:

 The doctor will ask about symptoms and past health.
 A pelvic exam will be done.
-Other tests may be done to look for possible causes.
-Tests may include:
+Other tests may be done to look for causes.
+Tests may be:

 Other ways to ease discomfort include:

-- Heat therapy—may include heating pads, warm baths, or low-level heat patches
+- Heat therapy—such as heating pads, warm baths, or low-level heat patches

 - Regular exercise